This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

 Instructions

-- Add the olive oil to the pressure cooker either on medium high cook top or the "brown" feature on an electric.
+- Add the oil to the Instant Pot either on the "sauté" setting.
 When it's hot, add the pork and brown on each side.

-- Lock the lid, and set to full pressure (if manual cook top model) or the meat setting.
-My adjustment to "medium" cook time gives it 30 minutes, and this was perfect.
+- Lock the lid, and set to full pressure (if manual cook top model) or the manual setting.
+Set Instant Pot for 30 minutes.
+It may take up to 10 minutes to come to pressure, and 10 minutes to de-pressurize.

 - While the pork cooks, prep the vegetables and oranges.
 Drizzle with olive oil, and season with sea salt and fresh ground pepper.

 - Roast 30 to 40 minutes until vegetables are tender and browning.
 When they're ready, turn off the heat, remove the oranges and garlic, and leave the vegetables to keep warm in the oven.
-You may wish to leave the door ajar.
 The sauce only takes a few minutes.

 - When the pressure cooker is done, do a 10 minute natural release (no heat), then fully depressurize and open.